 In 1976, Band guitarist and songwriter Robbie Robertson decided he’d had enough of the road and envisioned a Beatles-esque transition to becoming a studio-only outfit.
 Some of his fellow Band-mates didn’t feel the same, but went along with his idea of a special final performance by the five-man edition of the group, which he called The Last Waltz.
 (The Band reformed without Robertson in '80s.)

-The show was planned to take place at the Winterland Ballroom in San Francisco, the same place that the group had first performed as the ‘Band’ in 1969.
-The concert was scheduled for Thanksgiving night, November 25, 1976, following a meal for the attendees and some actual waltzing from ballroom dancers.
+The show was planned to take place at the Winterland Ballroom in San Francisco, the same place that the group had first performed as the Band in 1969.
+The concert was scheduled for Thanksgiving night, Nov.
+25, 1976, following a meal for the attendees and some actual waltzing from ballroom dancers.

 The notion of having special guests join the group throughout the show sprung from the idea of incorporating Ronnie Hawkins and Bob Dylan into the lineup – seeing as the Band had served as the backing group for both artists before they officially became a stand-alone act.
 Soon they began inviting friends and collaborators such as Van Morrison, Neil Young, Joni Mitchell, Dr. John and Eric Clapton.

 Sensing that something truly special was in the offing, the Band felt the night should be documented.
 The initial idea of having one 16mm camera running in the back eventually gave way to a full-blown, multi-camera production helmed by Martin Scorsese and featuring some of the best cinematographers in film.

 Watch the Band Play 'The Night They Drove Old Dixie Down' in 'The Last Waltz'